Tom Melhuish 4 min read

 Water meter FAQs

-Here are our answers to frequently asked questions that we have encountered on water meters in the UK!
+Here are our answers to frequently asked questions that we have encountered on water meters in Britain.

 What does AMR stand for?